Generic selectors

 Study settings

 This study was conducted at Alex Ekwueme Federal University Teaching Hospital, Abakaliki (AE-FUTHA), Ebonyi State, Nigeria.
-The study was conducted in the children’s out patients clinic of AE-FUTHA.
+The study was conducted in the children’s outpatients clinic of AE-FUTHA.

 Study design